Tonnius/bci_ssvep_openvibe_ros/README.md

 # VEP-based BCI using OpenVibe and ROS
 ## Introduction
 This repository was initially produced in the process of an MSc thesis at the University of Tartu.
-The main purpose of this repository is to give an overview of the developed **OpenVibe** scenarios and **ROS** packages for setting up a brain-computer interface (BCI) for robot control using the **[OpenBCI Cyton EEG headset](http://docs.openbci.com/Hardware/02-Cyton)**.
+The main purpose of this repository is to give an overview of the developed **OpenVibe** scenarios and **ROS** packages for setting up a brain-computer interface (BCI) for controlling the UR5 and Franka Emika Panda robots using the **[OpenBCI Cyton/Ultracortex EEG headset](http://openbci.com/)**.
 The whole system was set up on Ubuntu 16.04 because of ROS, but the BCI software on OpenVibe can be used on any other OS.

 **Example videos of the system in use: [Video 1](https://youtu.be/jVh7MMvXQok), [Video 2](https://youtu.be/asDwupMbE2I)**